The Parallel/Case Particle と

 I am Japanese and a doctor.

-“I am Japanese and a doctor” is technically short for “I am Japanese and I am a doctor.”
-Here it is clear that you are actually connecting two predicate phrases, not two simple noun phrases.
-If you wanted to say that “X and Y are doctors,” you would use と.
+“I am Japanese and a doctor” is technically a simplification of “I am Japanese and I am a doctor.”
+When stated this way, the phrase is revealed to be composed of two clauses, it is clear that you are actually connecting two predicate phrases, not just two simple noun phrases.
+If you wanted to say that “X and Y are doctors,” then the use of the parallel particle と would be valid.

 17a. すばしっこいと茶色の狐はのろまな犬を飛び越える。 X